Don't Trip Yourself up While Buying your Home

 Don't buy big-ticket items.
 Although you may be planning ways to turn your new house into a showplace, try to stay away from big ticket purchases like appliances, electronics, or furniture.
 You will also want to avoid vacations and car purchases until your loan closes.
 Your credit numbers could be altered suddenly if you make a huge purchase using plastic.
 Using cash to purchase big-ticket items can even create a problem: many banks look at your cash on hand when approving your mortgage loan.

 Don't get a new career.
 Your recent job history should show consistency.
 Getting a new career before you start the application process for a mortgage loan may not get in the way of your approval at all.
 However, if you switch careers before you qualify, your mortgage process could fail or be slowed down.

-Don't change banks or move money around in your bank accounts.
-As the lending institution considers your mortgage application, you will probably be asked to produce bank statements for the last two or three months on your checking accounts, savings accounts, money market funds and other liquid assets.
-To eliminate fraud, lenders need a consistent portrayal of how you earn your living and where additional money comes from.
-No matter the reason, switching banks or transferring money might raise a red flag with your lender and impede your approval process.
+Don't take your accounts to a new bank or move around your cash.
+While the lending institution reviews your loan package, you will likely be instructed to produce bank statements for the last few months for your checking and savings accounts, money market funds and other liquid wealth.
+In order to eliminate fraud, lenders require clear documentation of how you earn your money and where any additional funds come from.
+Even for practical reasons, moving around funds or switching banks could make it harder for your lending institution to document your bank history.

 Don't hand over a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
-Until closing, the good faith deposit actually belongs to you.
-The FSBO seller may not know that any good faith money must be used for your expenses at closing.
-We recommend that you put the funds into a trust account, or get an attorney to hold them until the deal closes.
-The disposition of earnest money, if your transaction fails, should be written in the contract with your seller.
+Your good faith deposit does not belong to the seller: it is actually yours until the sale closes.
+Although your FSBO seller may not understand this, the good faith money must be applied to the buyer's closing expenses.
+An attorney or other type of neutral party can hang onto your earnest money, or you may put it temporarily into a trust account until you close.
+The final disposition of good faith funds, in the case of a failed transaction, should be indicated in the purchase agreement with your seller.